summaryInfo/nsst/README.md

 ## Mouse support

 If you are not using an application that enables mouse reporting, you can use built-in mouse interactions.
-If application enables mouse reporting, built-in interactions can be forces with mouse pressing Ctrl+Shift (Can be configured with `force-mouse-mod` option).
+If application enables mouse reporting, built-in interactions can be forced with `key-force-mouse` (Ctrl-Shift-S), which toggles the override.
 Built-in mouse interactions:

 * Scroll with mouse wheel.
 * Jump between commands with Alt+mouse wheel (if your shell supports it more on shell integration below).
 * Select with left click, select snapping on words on double left click, select snapping on lines on triple left click.
 * Select rectangular area with Alt+left click (double click will snap to words).
 * Select whole command output with Alt+triple click (requires shell integration).
+* Shift+click changes last selection end.
+* Ctrl+click adds to the current selection.

 ### Wayland CSD